A part of an illustrated map that shows the best areas to stay in London as a first-time visitor, created by Away to the City.

 An illustrated map that shows the best areas to stay in London as a first-time visitor, created by Away to the City.

-Our illustrated map shows the best nine neighbourhoods in London for first-time visitors.
+Our illustrated map shows the best seven neighbourhoods in London for first-time visitors.

 1. South Bank/Southwark